What “secret” am I talking about here? Lucretia Mott with a secret?

 Second month (February) 1845.
 Next [in describing the ministers of Cherry Street Meeting] that precious handmaid of the Lord, Lucretia Mott.
 Great has been her exercise and devotion for the cause of the slave; may her reward be sure.
 Thou precious lamb, thou hast known what it is to be in perils through false brethren, and to be persecuted for righteousness’ sake, and thine is the kingdom of heaven.
 Let me here bear my testimonies to thy edifying discourses, and be permitted to say that I believe thou art not far from the kingdom.
 Let this record stand to enduring generations.
 Amen.

-So the “secret’ I’ve been looking for is the answer to the question that pops up almost continually during her most active years: How did she get away with it?
+So the “secret” I’ve been looking for is the answer to the question that pops up almost continually during her most active years: Why didn’t she get disowned, like Hopper and so any others?

-And I think I’ve figured it out.
-It’s because of Nantucket.
+After much digging, I think I’ve figured it out: It’s because of Nantucket.

-Nantucket is a small island about 30 miles off the coast of Cape Cod, Massachusetts.
-Nowadays it’s a summer resort for the well-heeled, with the harbor full of yachts and other bobbing signs of affluence.
+Nantucket is a small island about 30 miles off the Atlantic coast of Cape Cod, Massachusetts.
+Nowadays it’s a summer resort for the well-heeled, with the harbor full of yachts and other bobbing marks of affluence.

-Nantucket is a fascinating pilgrimage spot for Quakers; go off season, when it’s easier to look past the opulence, and it’s dense with stirring Quaker history.
-Being a Quaker-dominated port gave this island town numerous distinctive features.
-The one we need to home in on, though, was the fact that while the harbor was populated with Quaker ships, the town was populated by many Quaker women.
+Nantucket is a fascinating pilgrimage spot for Quakers; it’s best to visit off-season, when it’s easier to look past the opulence, and see how thick the small town is with stirring Quaker history.
+Among its numerous distinctive features, the one we want to home in on here was the fact that while the harbor was populated with Quaker ships, the town was populated by many Quaker women.
 And these women, even the most prosperous ones, were kept plenty busy; not just with children, but also with business.

-I mean both business business, and Meeting business.
-Many Quaker men were away from the island for years on end (Lucretia’s father was away for three years), sailing halfway around the world (or farther) on trips that were always dangerous, and not rarely fatal — and during which communication with home was rare or nonexistent.
+I mean both Meeting business, and business business.
+Many Quaker men were away from the island for years on end (Lucretia’s father was gone for three years), sailing halfway around the world (or farther) on trips that were always dangerous, and not rarely fatal — and during which communication with home was rare or nonexistent.

 Meantime, Quaker women, while still heavily encased in what we would now think of as stereotyped women’s roles, were more educated than many other females of their day; they also had official status in the Meetings; and they — well, let’s hear how Lucretia describes it: